chris1642/Export-PowerBI-Dataflows-From-Workspace-to-Excel-PowerShell/README.md

 The only 'requirement' is replacing the XXXXXXXX-XXXX-XXXX-XXXXXXXXXXXX with the Workspace ID you are trying to export the dataflows from.

-You must have read access to the dataflow (if you can refresh a model with a dataflow, you have read access)
+You must have read access to the dataflow (if you can refresh a model with a dataflow, you have read access).
+Depending on if you can run scripts directly, I've included a text file and PS1 copy.